-It is said that Ibrahim (AS) had a dream one night, in which Allah (SWT) told him to sacrifice Ismail, his beloved son.
-At first Ibrahim (AS) thought it was the devil playing tricks on him and he immediately disregarded it.
-However the following night, the same dream occurred again commanding him to do the same.
-Ibrahim (AS) then came to realise that this was no fluke and in fact, a message from Allah (SWT).
+The story of Qurbani states that Ibrahim (AS) experienced a dream one night, in which Allah (SWT) told him to sacrifice Ismail (AS), his beloved son.
+At first, Ibrahim (AS) believed this was the devil playing tricks on him and he immediately disregarded it.
+However, the following night, the same dream occurred again commanding him to do the same.
+Ibrahim (AS) then came to realise that this was no fluke and was, in fact, a message from Allah (SWT).

 Ibrahim (AS) loved his son, Ismail (AS).
 Yet he was fully prepared to follow Allah's (SWT) command and do as He instructed.
-He took his son to Mount Arafat along with a knife and rope.
-Upon reaching there, he told his son about his dream and what Allah SWT had commanded him to do.
-Being an obedient son, Prophet Ismail (AS) immediately obliged and asked that his hands and legs be tied so that he may not struggle and that his father blindfold himself so that he won't have to witness him suffer.
+He took his son to the top of Mount Arafat and brought with him a knife and rope.
+Upon reaching an appropriate place, he told his son about his dream and what Allah (SWT) had commanded him to do.
+Being an obedient son, Prophet Ismail (AS) immediately obliged the wishes of Allah (SWT) and his father and asked that his hands and legs be tied so that he may not struggle and that his father blindfolds himself so that he does not have to witness him suffer.

-Ibrahim (AS) and Ismail (AS) had just passed a difficult test from Allah SWT.
+A divine miracle had taken place.
+Ibrahim (AS) and Ismail (AS) had just passed a difficult test from Allah (SWT).

-Since then, every year, during the month of Dhul Hijjah, Muslims from around the world perform Qurbani to remember what Ibrahim did.
-Muslims sacrifice animals (preferably a goat, cow or camel) in memory of the deed.
+Since the first Qurbani Eid story, every year, during the month of Dhul Hijjah, the last month of the holy calendar, Muslims from around the world perform Qurbani to remember what Ibrahim (AS) did.
+We use his deed to inspire devotion, obedience, and submission in our own lives.
+Muslims sacrifice animals (preferably a goat, cow, or camel) using special rules and practices, in memory of Prophet Ibrahim's (AS) sacrifice.

-Qurbani for Muslims is therefore a lesson in obedience.
-As Muslims, we must obey Allah's command without pause.
-We must perform the tasks he has ordained compulsory on all Muslims such as praying Salat, performing Sawm, paying Zakat and embarking on Hajj.
-May Allah (SWT) enable us to perform the Sunna of Ibrahim year in and year out.
-AmeenDue to the firm faith of both father and son, Isma'eel was replaced by a ram and his life was spared by Allah.
-In this story we must therefore remember that Eid ul-Adha is not just a celebration, but the remembrance of one of the greatest sacrfices in history.
+Therefore, the significance of Qurbani is a lesson in obedience and submission.
+We must obey Allah's (SWT) command without pause.
+We must perform the tasks He has ordained compulsory for all Muslims such as praying Salat, performing Sawm, paying Zakat, and embarking on the Hajj pilgrimage.
+May Allah (SWT) enable us to perform the Sunnah of Ibrahim (AS) year in and year out.
+Ameen.